11 Statistics About Bruxism That You Won’t Believe –

 - Dental approach or using splints and mouthguards, and CPAP machines.

-- Stress management or through professional counseling, exercises, and strategies performed by a psychologist or psychotherapist to help you relax for long-lasting relief.
+- Stress management or professional counseling, exercises, and strategies performed by a psychologist or psychotherapist to help you relax for long-lasting relief.

 - Drug therapy or using non-steroidal anti-inflammatory drugs like ibuprofen to aid in relieving any pain or swelling around the jaw due to grinding.